 If you are frustrated that your child isn’t progressing as quickly as you think he should, it’s time to consider what’s really going on.
 It takes ages to create firm foundations for basic instrumental technique.
 We all know what happens to a skyscraper when the foundations are neglected.
 The whole building eventually collapses.
 The same is true funnily enough, of learning a musical instrument.
 Unfortunately, you can’t get round the fact that there are many basic things we have to get right, before we can have fun making beautiful music.

 If you feel that things are moving too slowly, trust your teacher.
 Please relax and allow your child to internalize the basics.
 Children have an endless healthy fascination for repeating an activity, especially as they get better at doing it.
+You can easily encourage this with a repetition game.
 In my experience, it is usually the parent who gets bored first so let’s do something positive about it.

 1. First of all, please watch what you say in front of your child and never mention being bored or frustrated.
 It is very contagious.

 2. Take notes at the lesson.
 Believe me.
 Your teacher would much rather make sure that you understand what needs to be practiced, than waste time undoing all the mistakes, that your child has carefully practiced.

 - 1. Write down each practice task.
 Make sure that you understand exactly what has to be done to play it correctly.